We Need Your Sightings!

 Join this program and host your own successful lionfish derby with our help.

-Attend a lionfish workshop and removal dive to learn about the invasion, safe collecting and handling techniques, and to obtain collection permits for the FKNMS SPAs.
+Attend a lionfish workshop and removal dive to learn about the invasion and safe collecting and handling techniques.

 What is the Problem?

-The threat of exotic and invasive species to aquatic environments has gained attention in the media through cases such as the zebra mussel and lamprey in the Great Lakes and Caulerpa taxifolia algae (AKA the killer algae) in California.
-Incidences of exotic marine fish species have not been widely reported until recently.
-REEF reported on the Indo-Pacific Batfish that were repeatedly sighted in the Florida Keys and ultimately removed as a result of a team effort between REEF, the Florida Keys National Marine Sanctuary, the New England Aquarium, and local marine life collectors.
-And now, sightings of lionfish off the Eastern US coast populations an everyday occurrence.
+The threat of exotic and invasive species to aquatic environments has gained attention in the media through cases such as the zebra mussel and lamprey in the Great Lakes and Caulerpa taxifolia algae (killer algae) in California.
+Incidences of exotic marine fish species have not been widely reported until the Invasive Indo-Pacific Lionfish (Pterois volitans/miles) with populations now thriving throughout the Tropical Western Atlantic.

 Recreational divers and snorkelers are a valuable source of information for tracking exotic fish species because they are looking, taking notice of rare things and often know what doesn't belong.
 REEF takes an active role acting as a clearinghouse of information.
 To this end, we are asking our surveying members to report all exotic fish species that they encounter.
 Sightings data will then be used to track exotic species introductions, document populations that appear to be spreading, and serve as an early warning system to hopefully prevent harmful impacts to the native ecosystem.